 After a delay due to the global pandemic, we are now under a month before the launch of Star Wars: The High Republic.
 This is one of the biggest and most ambitious launch campaigns from a publisher and will see a slew of new content and characters that, if popular enough, will likely show up in TV or Film.
 There are already rumors of a possible animated and live-action series so Disney and Lucasfilm definitely have big plans for this new era of Star Wars stories.
-I will be doing full coverage of the content coming from The High Republic in Phase One, which kicks off on January 5, 2021.
+I will be doing full coverage of the content coming from The High Republic, which kicks off on January 5, 2021.

 Though not completely removed from Skywalker saga characters (we will have a younger Yoda), there will be many new ones navigating a time of relative prosperity for the Jedi.
 They will also be dealing with a threat unlike anything we, as Star Wars fans, have experienced in canon.
 It is interesting to note that they are borrowing language from Marvel and calling major events and the content associated with them “Phases.”
 For this overview, I will only be discussing the content that is coming out for Part of Phase One (January and February).
 More releases are scheduled currently to kick off in July 2021.
 Here is the overview of The High Republic heading our way: